Chapter Seven: The Ravellers

 “Okay, got it, you’re twelve,” I said.
 He was clearly way older than twelve, but I was hoping to provoke him into telling me his actual age.
 It didn’t work.
 He just jokingly manifested a birthday cake with twelve candles, blew them out, started eating the cake, and then got bored of eating the cake and dumped it on the floor.

-When I got up the next day, the star was strangely quiet, even after I took out the earplugs.
+The next time I got up, the star was strangely quiet, even after I took out the earplugs.
 Confused, I went to the underside to check on Morrow.
-I found him sprawled facedown over a heap of random junk, drooling.
-He didn’t look injured, so the lack of sleep had probably caught up to him.
+He was sprawled facedown over a heap of random junk, drooling.
+He didn’t look injured – it was probably just the lack of sleep catching up to him.

 I thought of pranking him while he slept, but it just didn’t feel right.
 Instead, I manifested a mattress and tiredly rolled him onto it.
 He’d been lying on some pretty pointy stuff, it looked really uncomfortable.